-Then, Sir, Shrimati Ammu Swami-nadhan said that it was dangerous to allow the postal employees any power to destroy letters or postal articles.
-I have said that we are getting this particular power for particular purposes and there has been no complaint about any misuse of that particular power which the Post Office had in respect of certain other banned articles.
-And I can again assure the House, Sir, that it is not that every letter is going to be opened.
-We know the particular types of people who are dealing with such things.
-They cannot remain hidden; they cannot remain concealed for long.
-They will have to give their address; if so. they would be known.
-If we suspect that a particular person is sending such articles by post, we will have a good ground to open his letters because he deals with such unauthorised lotteries and the literature pertaining thereto.
-His letters might be opened because he makes himself liable for that particular risk by his own action, nothing more.
-Then Shah Mohamad Umair said 'Why speak of only lottery?
+Then, Sir, Shrimati Ammu Swaminadhan said that it was dangerous to allow the postal employees any power to destroy letters or postal articles.
+I have said that we are getting this particular power for particular purposes and there has been no complaint about any misuse of that particular power which the Post Office had in respect of certain other banned

+And I can again assure the articles.
+House, Sir, that it is not that every letter is going to be opened.
+We know the particular types of people such things. who are dealing with They cannot remain hidden; cannot remain concealed for They will have to give their address; If we if so, they would be known. suspect that a particular person is sending such articles by post, we will have a good ground to open letters because he deals with such unauthorised lotteries and the ture pertaining thereto.
+His letters might be opened because he makes himself liable for that particular risk by his own action, nothing Then Shah Mohamad Umair said 'Why speak of only lottery?
 Why not of other vices too?'
 I have already replied to that.
 Mr. Pattabiraman was rather angry.
 He said that it is rather foolish on our part to put forward this Bill.
 Then he corrected himself and said it was "indiscreet" on our part that we should have taken such a piece-meal legislation.
-Why should we also not ban liquor and why not do many other things?
-Why should there be double standards?
-I have already made my observations in regard to these points.
-I will not detain the House by repeating my observations.
+Why should we also not ban liquor and why not do many other things? should there be double standards?
+I have already made my observations in regard to these points. will not detain the House by repeating my observations.
 I would only say that the measure is necessary and I would commend it to the House for acceptance.

 SHRI H. D. RAJAH: Sir, two points I require the hon.
 Minister to clarify in this House.
 Bets on horses, tips, are we allowed to send by post?
-Secondly, are papers relating to lotteries authorised by State Governments and Central Government for founding of hospitals etc. coming under the law or are they prohibited under the present amendment?
-If I get the reply from the hon.
+Secondly, are papers relating lotteries authorised by State Governments and Central Government for founding of hospitals etc. coming under the law or are they prohibited under the present amendment?
+If I reply get the from the hon.
 Minister

 MR. DEPUTY CHAIRMAN: The amendment itself is quite clear.
-Whatever is sanctioned by the ernment is allowed.
+Whatever is sanctioned by the Government is allowed.

-SHRI H. D. RAJAH: But the words are not there $\ \ .$
+SHRY H. D. RAJAH: But the words are not there . . .